 Pre-hearing meetings provide an opportunity to outline the notice of requirement process and decision-making powers to submitters, provide details of the proposed works, and explain how the process differs from the resource consent process, and clarify any submissions received.

 As with any notified resource consent application, a territorial authority is not required to hold a hearing unless the territorial authority considers that a hearing is necessary or a hearing is requested by either the requiring authority or a submitter.
 A territorial authority should consider appointing an independent commissioner or commissioners to sit on the hearing panel, especially when it is making a decision on its own notice of requirement or making a recommendation on a notice of requirement that is particularly controversial.

-All the powers and duties in relation to hearings contained in ss39 – 42A apply to hearings for notices of requirement.
+All the powers and duties in relation to hearings contained in sections 39 – 42A apply to hearings for notices of requirement.
 Section 103A which provides time limits for completion of adjourned hearings does not apply.

 If the requiring authority also requires resource consents from the regional council, a joint hearing can be held.
 However, a territorial authority cannot delay the processing of a notice of requirement while waiting for the outcome of any resource consent applications.

 Schedule 1 of the RMA specifies how requirements and designations are dealt with in proposed plans.
 This includes roll-over designations and requirements that are intended to be notified through the proposed district plan in accordance with s170.
-Refer to the flowchart for including notices of requirement in a proposed plan.
+Refer to guidance for including notices of requirement in a proposed plan.

 A rolled-over designation is a designation that was in the operative district plan and that the requiring authority requests to have included (rolled over) into the proposed district plan.